Discover the Secrets of Alcatraz – Is Alcatraz Worth It?

 I failed to take any good pictures of the gardens, and only happened to get this small glimpse of the Main Road Gardens on our way to the Prison.

 There are 7 different gardens on Alcatraz Island, which include gardens along the trail, as well as the Rose Terrace and Officer’s Row Garden on the entrance side of the island, and the Warden’s Garden at the top.
-These gardens were each maintained by different residents on the island during the prison years, including some inmates, were left abandoned after its closing.
+These gardens were each maintained by different residents on the island during the prison years, including some inmates, and were left abandoned after its closing.

 After 40 years of disuse, the Alcatraz Garden Conservancy was formed.
-They found that surprisingly, many of the plants laid in the historic gardens still survived.
+They found that many of the plants laid in the historic gardens still survived.
 From that start, they began the process of voluntarily refurbishing all of the gardens on the island.
 While you will see many of the gardens on your visit to Alcatraz, you can learn much more about them, including which plants have survived from the prison days.
 On Wednesday and Friday mornings members of the conservancy offer docent led tours through each of the Alcatraz gardens.

 Other Island Features